NathanHarrington/dotfiles/README.md

 Download and install rclone according to: http://rclone.org/install/

-Verify rclone config is setup by type rclone config and looking at the remotes.
+Verify rclone config is setup by running: rclone config and looking at the remotes.

 After the .gnupg directory copy as described above, and with a fully verified key management and recovery system: